jaruizes/platform-argo-crossplane/README.md

 ![argocd_apps](doc/pictures/argocd_apps.jpg)

-Let's see them in more detail
+Let's see them in more detail!